php/php-langspec/spec/16-traits.md

 Trait names are case-insensitive.

 A *trait-declaration* may also use other traits.
-This is done via one or more *trait-use-clause*s, each of which contains a comma-separated list of trait names.
-A *trait-use-clause* ends in a semicolon or a brace-delimited set of *trait-select-insteadof-clause*s and *trait-alias-as-clause*s.
+This is done via one or more *trait-use-clause* items, each of which contains a comma-separated list of trait names.
+A *trait-use-clause* list ends in a semicolon or a brace-delimited set of *trait-select-insteadof-clause* and *trait-alias-as-clause* statements.

 A *trait-select-insteadof-clause* allows name clashes to be avoided.
 Specifically, the left-hand *name* designates which name to be used from